hmrc/play-fsm/README.md

 Transition should be a *pure* function, depending only on its own parameters and state.
 External async requests to the upstream services should be provided as a function-type parameters.

+## RequestContext type parameter
+The type parameter `[RequestContext]` is the type of an implicit context information expected to be available throughout every action body and in the bottom layers (i.e. persistence, connectors).
+In the HMRC case it is a `HeaderCarrier`.

+Inside your `XYZController extends JourneyController[MyContext]` implement:

+    override implicit def context(implicit rh: RequestHeader): MyContext = MyContext(...)

 ## Benefits
 - proper concern separation:
     - *model* defines core and *pure* business logic decoupled from the application implementation details,